usebruno/bruno/readme.md

 Majority of our features are free and open source.
 We strive to strike a harmonious balance between [open-source principles and sustainability](https://github.com/usebruno/bruno/discussions/269)

-You explore our [paid verisons](https://www.usebruno.com/pricing) to see if there are additional features that you or your team may find useful! <br/>
+You can explore our [paid versions](https://www.usebruno.com/pricing) to see if there are additional features that you or your team may find useful! <br/>

 ## Table of Contents
 - [Installation](#installation)